Team Members

 • Acting for private companies and individuals in development contract disputes, including enforcement of contractual obligations.

-• Acting for a private individual defending over 20 related court proceedings alleging claims of misrepresentation, professional negligence, breaches of contractual duties and breaches of fiduciary duties in respect of investment advice.
+• Acting for a private individual defending over 20 related court proceedings arising from investment advice alleging claims of misrepresentation, professional negligence, breaches of contractual duties and breaches of fiduciary duties.

 • Representing both large companies and businesses on product and liability disputes.